iCliniq Logo

 Following are the diagnostic test that helps in diagnosing and determining Prosthetic valve endocarditis:

-• Transesophageal Echo (TEE): It is also used as a diagnostic test.
-This diagnostic test helps in identifying vegetation, determining the valve dysfunction, identifying the extent of infection in the periprosthetic area, determining the prognosis of the disease and scheduling and planning for surgery, and noting the improvement in the condition postoperatively.
+• Transesophageal Echo (TEE): This test is also used as a diagnostic test.
+It helps identify vegetation, determine valve dysfunction, determine the extent of infection in the periprosthetic area, determine the prognosis of the disease, schedule and plan surgery, and note the improvement in the condition postoperatively.

 • Chest X-Ray: X-ray is ordered to evaluate lungs.

-• Cardiac Computed Tomography Angiogram CTA: The patients who cannot be diagnosed by transesophageal echo undergo a cardiac computed tomography angiogram to confirm the diagnosis.
-This is generally performed in suspected cases or patients with a history of previous bacteremia (bacteria in the blood culture).
+• Cardiac Computed Tomography Angiogram (CTA): The patients who cannot be diagnosed by transesophageal echo undergo a cardiac computed tomography angiogram to confirm the diagnosis.
+This is generally performed in suspected cases or patients with previous bacteremia (bacteria in the blood culture).

 • 18F-FDG PET/CT: It is an effective diagnostic method that helps monitor progress after treatment.